pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 internal state in order to allow reuse rather than leveraging subshells internally or forked processes externally.
-The idea being that instead of forking a new process per ebuild, a process pool could reuse its processes by resetting their state thus saving time by avoiding the underlying OS's fork() setup time.
+The idea being that instead of forking a new process per ebuild, a process pool could reuse its processes by resetting their state thus saving time by avoiding the underlying operating system's fork() setup time.
 However, this capability might not come to fruition as its difficult to make bash properly reset its state[^globals] after errors or signals occur that cause nonlocal gotos via longjmp().

 As mentioned previously, pkgcraft currently parallelizes this process using a simplistic forked process pool that runs the entire workflow inside it.